 Disproportionate breasts can lead to inappropriate comments, stares, and unwelcome attention.
 Breast reduction surgery is a welcome relief for many of these concerns and helps restore body balance, self-esteem and confidence.

 Breast reduction may alleviate many of the physical problems associated with large breasts while also improving the shape of the breasts and nipple area.
 Overall appearance is also improved by making the breasts more proportionate to the rest of the body.
 Breast reduction removes excess tissue, elevates the nipple position and reshapes the breast.
-Breast reduction procedures may be covered through insurance plans based on specific criteria set forth by the individual plans.
-Virginia plastic surgeon Dr. Behzad Parva will be happy to assist you with evaluating all of your surgical and insurance options during your personalized consultation appointment.
+Virginia plastic surgeon Dr. Behzad Parva will be happy to assist you with evaluating all of your surgical options during your personalized consultation appointment.

 Many women with overly large breasts also suffer from breast sagging, which is often addressed with a breast lift as part of the breast reduction procedure.
 As excess tissue is removed during surgery, the surrounding area is tightened, and the nipple-areolar complex is generally lifted, as well.